Sagarmak-zz/trueblogger/README.md

 <h4 align="center">Get all your truecaller blogs at one place.</h4>

-> Trueblogger provides a neat, user-friendly and performant web interface that categorizes the blogs as per interest of the reader.
+> Trueblogger provides a neat, user-friendly and performant web interface that categorizes the blogs as per the interests of the reader.

 #### Live Link: [trueblogger.netlify.app](https://trueblogger.netlify.app)